rundexter/documentation/source/includes/_sdk.md

 Create a skeleton for a new Dexter module.
 The following things happen:

-1. The given name is first checked to make sure it's available
-1. A module skeleton is copied and modified to match the given name
-1. A local git repository is created for the module and its skeleton contents added as a first commit
+    1. A local git repository is created for the module with some  scaffolding  code  added as a first commit

-1. The dexter remote is configured
+    2. The dexter remote is configured

 Note that your code won't show up in the Dexter App Editor until you `dexter push`.